 - 1. Self-Confidence.
 In almost every leadership setting, it is important for the leader to be realistically self-confident.
+In addition to being a trait, self-confidence refers to a behavior and an interpersonal skill that a person exhibits in a number of situations.
 Self-confidence is akin to being cool under pressure.
 Self-confidence was among the first leadership traits researchers identified, and currently receives considerable attention as a major contributor to leadership effectiveness. - 2.
 Humility.
 Being humble at the right times also contributes to leadership effectiveness.
 Part of humility is admitting that you don't know everything, and admitting your mistakes to team members and outsiders.
-According to Jim Collins, Level 5 Leaders are modest, yet determined to achieve their objectives. - 3.
+Humility is the leadership that comes from putting people in the limelight, not the leader. - 3.
 Core Self-Evaluations.
 Core self-evaluations is a broad personality trait that captures bottom-line self-assessment, composed of self-esteem, locus of control, generalized self-efficacy, and emotional stability.
 All four traits are positively related to each other. - 4.
 Trustworthiness.
 Group members consistently believe that leaders must display honesty, integrity, and credibility, thus engendering trust.
 Trust is a person's confidence in another individual's intentions and motives, and in the sincerity of that individual's word.
-The popular cliché, "Leaders must walk the talk," holds true.
-Also helpful is telling the truth and conducting yourself in the way that you ask others to conduct themselves.
-A study found that 72 percent of employees believe their immediate managers act with honesty and integrity in their work, but only 56 percent believe that about company leadership.
-An example of a trust builder is to make your behavior consistent with your intentions.
+A study showed that high levels of trust are also associated with high levels of organizational performance